Jugend Rettet: Seizing of the Iuventa

 On 2 August 2017 the public prosecutor of the Italian municipality of Trapani seized the Iuventa on allegation of cooperation with migrant smugglers and the encouraging of illegal immigration.
 The confiscation was preceded by a year of investigations by the Italian police.
 The prosecutor produced witness reports, photo material, video material and sound recordings which should prove that the organization had not tried to rescue people, but taken onboard illegal immigrants during calm sea conditions.
 The unimpaired vessels of the migrant smugglers subsequently would cruise back.
 However, presenting at the Manifesta 12 in Palermo, Italy, a Goldsmiths, University of London-based Forensic Oceanography and Forensic Architecture team of researchers stated that the crew of the Iuventa would neither have communicated with nor would have returned empty boats back to the traffickers.

 Jugend Rettet disputed the seizing, but on 23 April 2018 the supreme court of Italy confirmed the decision of the court in Trapani that the vessel stays seized awaiting further investigations.
 In July 2018, investigations were started against some members of Jugend Rettet, including the ship's captain, Pia Klemp.
 They are accused of aiding illegal immigration and could face up to 20 years in prison.

 On April 19, 2024, the entire crew of Iuventa was acquitted of all charges, following an unexpected request for this in February from the prosecutors.

+In July 2026, Netflix released a movie, 23.000 lives, based on the story of Jugend Rettet and the Iuventa.